 Enneagram Type 9

-Enneagram 9s idolise the innate quality of divine love, which brings deep comfort and a sense of harmony.
+This type idealises the universal innate dimension of being called Boundless Love (name given by A.H.Almaas) which brings deep comfort and a sense of harmony.
 Therefore, the personality constellates around manufacturing this quality of love.
 How do we try to embody love in the world?
 By being easy-going, pacifying, self-effacing and comfortable, perhaps occasionally neglectful and complacent, and certainly diffusing attention away from any inner conflicts.
 This characteristic non-attention on the self is the Passion (the Enneagram’s term for a key feature of a personality) of Sloth, which is most in evidence in the domain of the dominant instinct.

 Names given to Enneagram Type 9